-- Leave good meaningful comments that add value to the blog posts of other bloggers.
+- Read and leave beneficial, meaningful, helpful comments that add value to the blog posts of other bloggers.

-- Participate in blogging challenges such as Sunday Stills, WritePhoto, or Thursday Doors.
+- Participate in blogging challenges such as Sunday Stills, WritePhoto, the 99-word flash fiction challenge or Thursday Doors.

-- Participate in a blog party where you can meet other bloggers.
+- Participate in a blog party or link-up where you can meet other bloggers.

 - Look for opportunities to write guest posts for other bloggers.